 CALL FOR SPEAKERS

-Now in its 26th year, the Northern Michigan Small Farm Conference (NMSFC) brings together farmers, growers, and land stewards to share knowledge, build connections, and strengthen the region’s agricultural community.
-The 2025 conference will be held August 18-19 at The Leelanau School in Glen Arbor, MI, with additional farm-based experiences nearby.
-To highlight the diversity of farms and regions we serve, the conference rotates to a new county each year, offering attendees the chance to experience local farms at the height of their production.
+Northern Michigan Small Farm Conference (NMSFC) brings together farmers, growers, and land stewards to share knowledge, build connections, and strengthen the region’s agricultural community.
+The 2026 conference will be held October 4-6 in downtown Bellaire, with additional farm-based experiences nearby.
+To highlight the diversity of farms and regions we serve, the conference rotates to a new county each year, offering attendees the chance to experience local farms.
 The NMSFC is a program of Crosshatch Center for Art & Ecology.

 Why Speak at Our Conference?